kainisoft/augment-chat/docs/deployment/AWS_DEPLOYMENT_PLAN.md

 ### Data Security
 - Encryption at rest for all databases
 - Encryption in transit with TLS
-- IAM roles with least privilege
+- AWS IAM roles with least privilege
 - Secrets management with AWS Secrets Manager

 ### Compliance